-Demonstrate safe siting, lighting and management of a campfire and the surrounding area and explain how this can be taught to learners.
+Safe siting, lighting and management of a campfire and the surrounding area and how this can be taught to learners.

-Wind direction?
-Avoid wind facing towards residential area.
-Singapore forest are pretty thick, wind hardly gets into the area inside.
-As Singapore is at a lower sea level, with hardly much strong winds, so wind direction is hardly an issue.
+Avoid wind facing towards residential areas.
+Singapore forests are pretty thick, the wind hardly gets into the area inside.
+As Singapore is at a lower sea level, with hardly much strong winds, wind direction is hardly an issue.

-Water availability?
-Bring big bottles of water, and good amount of sand and soil, to douse the flame when needed.
-Most of the woodlands in Singapore does not have natural water sources, so it will be difficult to get water, but the campfire will be situated near places with water (urban shop) to ensure that access to water are available when needed.
+Bring big bottles of water, and a good amount of sand and soil, to douse the flame when needed.
+Most of the woodlands in Singapore do not have natural water sources, so it will be difficult to get water, but the campfire will be situated near places with water (urban shops) to ensure that access to water is available when needed.

-Size of Fire?
-Size of fire will be manage by one volunteer or facilitator, to ensure that the flame does not get too big.
-We can also manage the fire by using smaller wood stick and logs.
+Size of fire will be managed by one volunteer or facilitator, to ensure that the flame does not get too big.
+We can also manage the fire by using smaller wood sticks and logs.